paqtteam/prosemirror-sync/README.md

 - Debounced snapshotting / compaction.
 This allows new clients to avoid loading all the intermediate steps, without needing to read & write the full document on every delta.
+- Deletion API for old snapshots & steps.

 Coming soon:

-- [ ] Deletion API for old snapshots, steps, documents.
 - [ ] Offline editing support: cache the document and local changes in `sessionStorage` and sync when back online (only for active browser tab).
   - [ ] Also save snapshots (but not local edits) to `localStorage` so new tabs